murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - CICD pipeline (building a pipeline in Jenkins to deliver end to end)

-Also crucially what differenciates a DevOps engineer from others is the close relation to business, so much so that DevOps engineers often have to think laterally as how to help solve problems from the following points of view:
+Also crucially what differentiates a DevOps engineer from others is the close relation to business, so much so that DevOps engineers often have to think laterally as how to help solve problems from the following points of view:

 ### Scalability
 Does this feature, product have the ability to grow to meet customer demand.
 A DevOps engineer solves this problem by building infrastructure that grows and shrinks as required.